Comprehensive Guide for Teaching Pathogens and Infectious Diseases

 I generally try to keep my lectures short, around 20 minutes.
 However, throughout my introduction and lecture, students ask really interesting questions.
 Because of this, I have allowed for more class time for this lecture over the years.

 Check-ins are my special twist on a quiz or exit ticket, and they are one of my essential classroom routines.
 My Pathogens and Infectious Diseases Check-in is great to use after the lecture.
-It’s short and sweet, and tells me what misunderstandings, if any, I need to clear up before we build on to what we just learned.
-Students get feedback for correct and incorrect answers.
+It’s short and sweet.
+Students get feedback for correct and incorrect answers so they leave the lesson with a firm grasp on what they learned.
+It tells me what misunderstandings, if any, I need to clear up before we build on to what we just learned.
 Just don’t forget to make a copy, so that you will receive the student responses and results, not me!
-If you want to read more about how I use Check-ins in my classroom, check out my blog post How I Use “Check-ins” to Check for Understanding and Inform My Teaching.
-To read more about some my essential classroom routines, check out my blog post My Go-To Lesson Structure and 8 Classroom Routines for Better Classroom Management.

 Warm-up

 Warm-ups are another one of my essential classroom routines.
 They are great at the beginning of class to review the material from the previous lesson.
 I can clear up misunderstandings, and then jump right into the new material to cover that day.
-The questions in these warm-ups are super straight forward.
-Students can use their notes and classwork to answer the questions in complete sentences.
-We go over the answers as a class, so these are like free points.
-I give points for all of the warm-ups at the end of the unit when we do a notebook check.

 Pathogen Research and Notes

-This is a super easy, individual assignment to facilitate.
-Students research and takes notes on various diseases and the different pathogens that cause them: Viruses, Bacteria, Fungi, and Parasites.
+Students do individual research and takes notes on various diseases and the different pathogens that cause them: Viruses, Bacteria, Fungi, and Parasites.
 They record information, using bullet points, on a piece of notebook paper.
 It takes students anywhere from 30 to 60 minutes to complete this assignment.
-I like to do this assignment because students have choice, and they can research diseases that they each find interesting.
-They also become more acquainted with the different types of pathogens.
-The Healthline article https://www.healthline.com/health/what-is-a-pathogen is a great resource.
+This is a super easy, individual assignment to facilitate.

 Spread of a Disease Lab